BartKnucle/Portfolio-Game/README.md

 # Portfolio-Game
-A samble game for my portfolio
+A sample game for my portfolio.